gnu | home doc changelog |

 - -e cmd2 -e cmd2

-q [CODE] | quit | stop processing lines, exit with given exit code |
+q [CODE] | quit | exit with optional return CODE |

-z | zap | empties the pattern space |
+z | zap | empties the pattern space (GNU) |

-d | delete | the pattern space |
+d | delete | empties the pattern space, and starts a new cycle |

 n | next | reads next line into the pattern space AND prints its old value |